Open House Festival

 Exhibition

-The open day will include a small exhibition of information panels about the history of the building and the memorials; information about the firefighter artists who depicted the Blitz and the first black firefighters who were members of the Auxiliary Fire Service.
+The open day will include a small exhibition of information panels about the history of the building and the memorials and a display about the Second World War.

 Online presence